yxjdarren/MvDSCN/README.md

 :game_die: Tensorflow Repo for "Multi-view Deep Subspace Clustering Networks"

-The code repository for "Multi-View Deep Subspace Clustering Networks" (the paper has been submitted to IEEE TCYB) in Tensorflow.
+The code repository for "Multi-View Deep Subspace Clustering Networks" (the paper has been accepted by T-CYB) in Tensorflow.

 # Overview